telerik/reporting-docs/knowledge-base/the-path-is-not-of-a-legal-form-error-message-on-processing-a-telerik-report-net462-framework.md

    at Telerik.Reporting.Processing.ProcessingElement.Process(IDataMember dataContext)
 `

+## Cause

+ The Exception occurs on processing a Telerik Report that contains a resourced specified by file path e.g. ='C:\Pictures\MyImage.png.' used as **PictureBox.Value** property.

 ## Solution

- Add the following setting in the running application's configuration file, in the runtime section:
+ Add the following setting in the running application's configuration file, in the **runtime** section:

 ```html
 <runtime>